The benefits of hiring people with disability

 - help navigating any wage subsidies that may be available

-Want to find out more about how HELP Employment can help your business thrive?
-We’re just a phone call away – call 1800 VACANCY to speak to our team, or go to our Employer Info page to find out more.
+We can help your business thrive!
+Call 1800 VACANCY to speak to our team, or go to our Employer Info page to find out more.

 Our Success Stories

-We work with with communities and employers every day to find jobs for people with disability.
-Watch now to find out how our HELP team have partnered with Coles The Gap to create inclusive more job opportunities in our local community.
+We work with communities and employers every day to find jobs for people with disability.
+Watch now to find out how HELP has partnered with Coles The Gap to create inclusive more job opportunities in our local community.

 Read More about Rick and Bennys' employment journey with HELP.